ChristophKirst/ClearMapUnstable/docs/imageanalysis.rst

 ----------------

 It is useful to gather some information about the image initially.
-For larger images that might not even fit into memory in ClearMap certain statistics can be gathered in parallel via the module :mod:`ClearMap.ImageProcessing.ImageStatistics` module.
+For larger images that don’t fit in memory in ClearMap certain statistics can be gathered in parallel via the module :mod:`ClearMap.ImageProcessing.ImageStatistics` module.